verbal-autopsy-software/openva_pipeline/docs/config.rst

           sqlite> PRAGMA key = "encryption_key";
           sqlite> .tables
+          sqlite> -- update tables as follows -- sqlite> INSERT INTO ODK_Conf (odkURL, odkUser) VALUES ("http://your.odk.server.address", "your_odk_user_name");
+          sqlite> -- look at changes --
+          sqlite> SELECT odkURL, odkUser from ODK_Conf;
           sqlite> .quit

-#. **Configure Pipeline**: The pipeline connects to ODK Aggregate and DHIS2 servers and thus requires usernames, passwords, and URLs.
+#. **Configure Pipeline**: The pipeline connects to ODK Central (or Aggregate) and DHIS2 servers and thus requires usernames, passwords, and URLs.
    Arguments for openVA should also be supplied.
 We will use `DB Browser for SQLite <https://github.com/sqlitebrowser/sqlitebrowser/blob/master/BUILDING.md>`_ to configure these settings.
 Start by launching DB Browser from the terminal, which should open the window below ``$ sqlitebrowser``